tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

 * If you need to ETL your data while you're streaming it in, it's better idea to perform your ETL using Kinesis store the data in S3 or Redshift and trigger Glue to continue transforming it.
-* Multiple ETL enginges.
+* Multiple ETL engines.
 Glue ETL is implemented in Spark.
-When you want to use other enginges such as Hive, Pig.
+When you want to use other engines such as Hive, Pig.
 So data pipeline or EMR might be a better choice for doing that ETL then glue ETL.
 * Glue doesn't support NoSQL databases such as DynamoDB.
 And it wouldn't make sense anyway, because NoSQL databases don't require rigid schema.
 That's the whole point of Glue it provides schema for unstructured data for databased or analysis tools that require some sort of structure at data that they are looking at.
 * Glue can integrate with most SQL databases, regardless of whether they are AWS services.
 * You want to load data from a MySQL server installed in an EC2 t2.micro instance to be processed by AWS Glue.
 What applies the best here?
 A: Instance